Gus Zernial: Legacy and honors

+Z facts

 Zernial has the third most home runs of all time among players whose last name begins with the letter Z. His 237 are third only to Todd Zeile who finished his career with 253 and Ryan Zimmerman who finished his career with 284.

-Zernial was the first player to hit three home runs in the final game of a season, a record equalled by Dick Allen in 1968 and Evan Longoria and Dan Johnson in 2012.
+The only other Z players with more than 100 home runs are retired players Richie Zisk (207), Ben Zobrist (167) and Mike Zunino (149).

+Zernial and Al Zarilla teamed up in April 1951 to become the only players whose last names started with "Z" to play together in the same outfield.
+Zernial and Zarilla played left and right field, respectively, as part of a White Sox outfield unit in the first four games of the 1951 season, before Zernial was traded to the Philadelphia A's at the end of April.
+Zarilla batted third and Zernial cleanup in the White Sox batting order.

+Personal life and death

+In early 1950, he was recruited to appear in the motion picture, Kill The Umpire.
+He declined the role because he was focused on rehabilitating from his 1949 collarbone injury so he would be ready to play and be productive in the 1950 season.

-In a postscript to his acclaim noted above as the "new DiMaggio", Zernial figured, coincidentally, in Joe DiMaggio meeting his legendary future wife Marilyn Monroe.
+He was sometimes referred to as the "new DiMaggio".
+Zernial figured, coincidentally, in Joe DiMaggio meeting his legendary future wife Marilyn Monroe.
 The "handsome" young Zernial was chosen to pose with rising star Monroe in a movie-studio publicity shot.
 DiMaggio was so struck by Marilyn in the photo, as well as so envious of Zernial's opportunity, that he asked the rival outfielder how to reach Marilyn.

-Later honors

-When the Oakland Athletics played the Philadelphia Phillies for the first time in interleague play in June 2003 at Veterans Stadium, the Phillies invited former Philadelphia A's Eddie Joost and Zernial to the games and recognized them prior to the first game.

-Death
+After retiring, he and his family ultimately moved to Clovis, California, near Fresno in the San Joaquin Valley.
+He did television commercials and was a sports anchor at ABC30 in Fresno.
+He did radio play-by-play for Fresno State University's sports teams.
+Zernial later was very involved in bringing a new minor league baseball team, the Fresno Grizzlies, and a new baseball stadium, Chukchanski Park, to Fresno.

 Zernial was diagnosed with cancer in 1990.
+He had almost died from cancer in 1992, even receiving last rites.
 He died on January 20, 2011, from complications related to congestive heart failure.